OctopusDeploy/docs/src/pages/docs/getting-started/first-kubernetes-deployment.md

 ![A search interface in Octopus to test the Docker Hub repository.](/docs/getting-started/first-kubernetes-deployment/test-docker-feed.png)
 :::

-Close the window and return to configuring the **Deploy raw Kubernetes YAML** step.
+Close the window and return to configuring the **Deploy Kubernetes YAML** step.

 #### Container image
 7. Click **REFRESH** and select **Docker Hub** as your Container Registry.